2001 IIHF World Championship: Final standings

 The final standings of the tournament according to IIHF:

 Scoring leaders

 List shows the top skaters sorted by points, then goals.
 If the list exceeds 10 skaters because of a tie in points, all of the tied skaters are left out.

 Leading goaltenders

 Only the top five goaltenders, based on save percentage, who have played 40% of their team's minutes are included in this list.

+IIHF honors and awards

+The 2001 IIHF Hall of Fame induction ceremony has held in Hanover during the World Championships.
+Isao Kataoka of Japan was given the Paul Loicq Award for outstanding contributions to international ice hockey.